 Offshore deepwater oilfield development

-SNE Deepwater Oil Field is located in the Rufisque, Sangomar and Sangomar Deep Blocks, which cover a combined area of 7,490km² within the Senegalese portion of the Mauritania-Senegal-Guinea Bissau Basin.
-The field is one of the world’s largest oilfields discovered in the last decade.
+The Sangomar (formerly SNE Deepwater) oil field is located in the Rufisque, Sangomar and Sangomar Deep Blocks, which cover a combined area of 7,490km² within the Senegalese portion of the Mauritania-Senegal-Guinea Bissau Basin.
+The field was one of the world’s largest oilfields in 2014.

 The environmental and social impact assessment (ESIA) for phase one of SNE project was completed in November 2018.

-The SNE deepwater oilfield was discovered in November 2014 with the drilling of the SNE-1 exploration well to a water depth of approximately 1,100m and a total depth of 3,000m.
+The Sangomar oil field was discovered in November 2014 with the drilling of the SNE-1 exploration well to a water depth of approximately 1,100m and a total depth of 3,000m.
 The well encountered a 95m gross oil-bearing column within upper Albian sandstones.

 The oil field was further evaluated by drilling the SNE-2, SNE-3, SNE-4 and BEL-1 appraisal wells from November 2015 to May 2016.